mb-webdev/melody/README.md

 Melody is a simple web installer for deploying and delivering a Symfony project to people who don't want or can't execute manual installation.

+## Features
+- [x] Install a given zip containing a Symfony project
+- [x] Possibility to define if the zip contains vendors too
+- [x] Possibility to define if the assets are already in the ```web``` folder
+- [x] Possibility to give a sql file to dump during the installing process
+- [x] Possibility to perform custom bash commands after the install process
+- [x] Check the system if it match with your requirements
+- [x] Check if the installer will need to perform PHP CLI commands and if the system support this feature
+- [x] Lock system which prevent multiple users using the installer at the same time
+- [x] Fully customizable layout and process
+- [x] Automatic breadcrumbs
+- [x] The installer remove itself at the end of the process
+- [ ] Multi language support (coming soon)

 ## How to create the installer

 There is a lot of steps and options to configure to create the installer for your Symfony project, but the hardest part is already done.
 All you have to to is :